Terms and Conditions

 Additional Terms When Applicable

-Customer has deposited with Contractor the deposit which shall be applied on the contract price upon completion of the work.
+Customer has deposited with Contractor the Mobilization Deposit which shall be applied on the contract price upon completion of the work.
 In the event the Customer cancels or refuses to permit the contract to be completed Contractor will be paid the prorated percentage of the contract completed, including change orders and any such payments shall not in any way prejudice the rights of the Contractor in any actions for damages or specific performance.
 This contract shall not be binding upon Contractor until accepted by written authority of the Contractor.
 Customer to take necessary precautions with normal construction vibration and dust.
 Customer will advise Contractor of asbestos presence.
 Contractor cannot be held liable for ventilation problems related to inherent defective design or building practices.
 Any structural repairs will be performed on a time and material billing basis upon acceptance of an approved change order.

 Customer is to take necessary precautions with normal construction vibration and dust.
 Customer will advise Contractor of asbestos presence.
 Contractor cannot be held liable for ventilation problems related to inherent defective design or building practices.
 Any structural repairs will be performed on a time and material billing basis.
 Fasteners may penetrate and be visible at the underside of all exposed roof deck areas.
 Contractor is not responsible for damage to concealed lines and lines attached directly to underside of substrate such as, but not limited to electrical, alarm, water, or air conditioning.
 It is the customer’s responsibility to notify tenants of construction at job site and require tenants to take precautions to protect contents from normal construction vibration and dust.
 Contractor will not be responsible for the sampling, testing or removal of any material containing asbestos.
 Asbestos, if determined to be present, is the full responsibility and liability of the Customer or building owner who shall make prompt arrangements for abatement without cost delay to Contractor.